Squirreljetpack/gummy/README.md

 cmake .. -DCMAKE_INSTALL_PREFIX=/usr/local -DCMAKE_BUILD_TYPE="Release"
 cmake --build . -j && sudo cmake --install .
 ```

+On Fedora, the json library does not have a RPM package.
+Add `-DGUMMY_EXTERNAL_JSON=0` to the `cmake ..` command to fetch it from GitHub.

 ## Credits
 This project mostly strings these libraries together: